dashifyML/dashifyML/README.md

-# Dashify
+# DashifyML

 A lightweight tool to manage and track your large scale machine leaning experiments.
-Dashify contains two individual components, namely a multiprocessing capable logging component and a web-based visualization component.
+DashifyML contains two individual components, namely a multiprocessing capable logging component and a web-based visualization component.

-Please note, that Dashify is currently under heavy development, such that interfaces are still likely to change in the future.
+Please note, that DashifyML is currently under heavy development, such that interfaces are still likely to change in the future.
 Nevertheless, every change will be noted in each version's change log.

 ## Key Features